Dassault-Breguet Super Étendard: Iraq

-A total of five Super Étendards were loaned to Iraq in 1983 while the country was waiting for deliveries of Agave-equipped Dassault Mirage F1EQ capable of launching Exocet missiles that had been ordered; the first of these aircraft arrived in Iraq on 8 October 1983.
+A total of five Super Étendards were loaned to Iraq in 1983 while the country was waiting for deliveries of Dassault Mirage F1EQ capable of launching Exocet missiles that had been ordered; the first of these aircraft arrived in Iraq on 8 October 1983.
 The provision of Super Étendards to Iraq was politically controversial, the United States and Iraq's neighbour Iran were vocal in their opposition while Saudi Arabia supported the loan; the aircraft were seen as an influential factor in the 1980–88 Iraq-Iran War as they could launch Exocet strikes on Iranian merchant shipping traversing the Persian Gulf.
 The Super Étendards began maritime operations over Persian Gulf in March 1984; a total of 34 attacks were carried out on Iranian shipping through the rest of 1984.
 Tankers of any nationality that were carrying Iranian crude oil were also subject to Iraqi attacks.

 Iraq typically deployed the Super Étendards in pairs, escorted by Mirage F1EQ fighters from bases in Southern Iraq; once inside the mission zone, the Super Étendards would search for targets using their onboard radar and engage suspected tankers at long range without visual identification.
 While tankers would typically be struck by a launched Exocet, they were often only lightly damaged.
 On 2 April 1984, an Iraqi Super Étendard was reportedly shot down by a AIM-7E-2 missile fired by an Iranian F-4E Phantom II piloted by Khosrow Adibi over Kharg Island.
 Separately, on 26 July and 7 August 1984, claims of Super Étendard losses to Iranian Grumman F-14A Tomcats were reported.
 Iran claimed a total of three Super Étendards to have been shot down by Iranian interceptors; France stated that four of the five leased aircraft were returned to France in 1985.